RiverDewberry/GHPSemifinalPortfolio/README.md

 # GHPSemifinalPortfolio
 My portfolio for the GHP semifinal cs interview

-note: I am a finalist for the program
+note: I am now a finalist for the program